-- DMIs should be used only in mixtures with other, non-cross resistant modes of action, all partners at recommended effective manufactor's rates. - DMI fungicides are recommended to be used in full alternation with other, non-cross resistant modes of action. - DMIs have to be used at a maximum of 8 applications, but not more than 50% of the total number of sprays. - Applications containing DMI fungicides should preferably start at the onset of the annual disease progress curve.
+- DMIs should be used only in mixtures with other, non-cross resistant modes of action, all partners at manufacturers' recommended effective rates. - DMI fungicides are recommended to be used in full alternation with other, non-cross resistant modes of action. - DMIs have to be used at a maximum of 8 applications, but not more than 50% of the total number of sprays. - Applications containing DMI fungicides should preferably start at the onset of the annual disease progress curve.